Oridak771/Vandal-DB/docs/api.md

 # API Reference

-This document provides a reference for the Phantom-DB API.
+This document provides a reference for the Vandal-DB API.

 ## DataProfile